vtex/delivery-packages/README.md

 **returns:**
 - **delivery slas**
 Type: `Array<object>`
-an array with only the delivery slas (no pickup point sla)
+An array with only the delivery slas (no pickup point sla)

 ### getSlaObj (slas, slaId)